 #3 avoids: failure.

-#3 ultimate hope: I am loved for myself.
+#3 lost childhood message: I am loved for myself.

 What will it mean for a #3 The Achiever to be Christ-actualized?
 (The Meaning of the Arrows)